mickaelsilva/chewBBACA_deprecated/allelecall/README.md

 ----------

-### 2. wgMLST schema creation
+## 2. wgMLST schema creation

-If no cgMLST schema is defined or needs to be reevaluated, we can create a wgMLST schema from a set of pre-determined annotated genomes.
+Create your own wgMLST schema.
 The command is the following:

 `CreateSchema.py -i allffnfile.fasta -l 200 --cpu 4`